Agamenon/tenet_backend_test/README.md

 ```

 ## Postman Collection
-You can find a Postman collection to import in your Postman Workspace on `doc/
+You can find a Postman collection called `Tenet_Backend.postman_collection` to import in your Postman Workspace on root directory.

 ## License